ibm-cloud-docs/vpc/storage-known-issues.md

 After a volume's capacity is increased, snapshot operations such as cross-region copy, volume restoration, and snapshot deletion can be slower than before the size update.

+### Cross-regional snapshot copy and volume migration are not supported in Chennai - Airtel and Mumbai - Airtel
+{: #cross-regional-snapshot-copy-volume-migration-india}

+Cross-regional copy of Gen 2 block volume snapshots and volume migration are not supported in the Chennai - Airtel (`in-che`) and Mumbai - Airtel (`in-mum`) region at this time.

 ## File Storage shares and snapshots
 {: #file-storage-known-issue}